FCHS-Robotics/RaspiWifiGPIOControl/README.md

 # RaspiWifiGPIOControl
 Control a Raspberry Pi GPIO Pins with a web interface.
 # Requires:
-A Webserver
-A PHP Server
+A Webserver, a PHP Server, and the Wiring Pi Library
-Wiring PI